jonah-farrow/Gritbot/README.md

 # Gritbot
-A zero-player AI survival game
+A zero-player AI survival game that uses IoT sensors to determine the environmental impact on the world the colonist lives in.